vstinner/misc/cpython/pep-lvalue.rst

 structure members cannot be accessed directly,and pointers cannot be dereferenced.

-Disallowing the usage of macros as l-value helps the migratation of existing C extensions to HPy by reducing differences between the C API and the HPy API.
+Disallowing the usage of macros as l-value helps the migration of existing C extensions to HPy by reducing differences between the C API and the HPy API.